Freedom of association: South African Bill of Rights

 The South African Constitution's Bill of Rights establishes the right to freedom of association in Section 18, which states "Everyone has the right to freedom of association."
 Furthermore, Section 17 states "Everyone has the right, peacefully and unarmed, to assemble, to demonstrate, to picket and to present petitions", thus establishing the right to freedom of assembly.
 Workers' right to freedom of association in terms of the right to form trade unions and collective bargaining is recognized separately, in Section 23.

 United States Constitution

 While the United States Constitution's First Amendment identifies the rights to assemble and to petition the government, the text of the First Amendment does not make specific mention of a right to association.
 Nevertheless, the United States Supreme Court held in that freedom of association is an essential part of freedom of speech because, in many cases, people can engage in effective speech only when they join with others.
 Other Supreme Court cases involving freedom of association issues include:

 Intimate association

 A fundamental element of personal liberty is the right to choose to enter into and maintain certain intimate human relationships.
-These intimate human relationships are considered forms of "intimate association."
+These intimate human relationships are considered forms of "intimate association".
 The paradigmatic example of "intimate association" is the family.
-Depending on the jurisdiction it may also extend to abortion, birth control and private, adult, non-commercial and consensual sexual relationships.
+Depending on the jurisdiction it may also extend private, adult, non-commercial and consensual sexual relationships.